When two people get married, they expect to stay together forever. But sometimes

 with or marry.

-Sometimes spouses die
+Sometimes spouses die and husbands

-they love, in time, they might find people they want to share their lives with again.
+in time, they might find people they want to share their lives with again.

 If a kid's mom and dad never married, just the mom or just the dad might be the